Next decisions

 How do you promote a restaurant loyalty program?

-Promote it through the website, menu, counter signage, staff script, email, SMS, Google Business Profile, Instagram, and receipts.
+Promote it through the website, menu, counter signage, staff script, opted-in email, opted-in SMS, Google Business Profile, Instagram, and receipts.
 Keep the message short and specific.

 Can ViralPlate help promote a loyalty program?

 Yes.
-ViralPlate can help turn one loyalty idea into a campaign pack with image direction, short video idea, captions, Google Business copy, email angle, SMS copy, local hook, and CTA.
+ViralPlate can help turn one loyalty idea into a campaign pack with image direction, short video idea, captions, Google Business copy, opted-in email angle, opted-in SMS copy, local hook, and CTA.

 Free sample pack